ecobost/cnn4brca/log.md

 Log with activities and questions arising during every week

+## Jan 25 - Feb 11
+### Activities
+* Writing final draft of Chapter 2
+* Taking last important design decisions

+### To do
+* Write chapter 3 (Solution Model)
+* Ready database
+* Install TensorFlow (CTS/Laptop)
+* Write network in Tensorflow/Keras
+* Ask for a computer in A3-401 or somewhere else (maybe ask Dr. Garrido)
+* Ask for institutional email

+### Questions
+1. Which post-processing should I use?
+Gaussian smoothing, cluster-based enhancement, fully connected CRFs or a combination?
+2. Which evaluation metric should I use?
+Accuracy, F1-score, PRAUC or ROC?

+----------------------------- Last year ----------------------------------
 ## Jul 2 - Jul 8
 ### Activities
 * Write emails looking for more digital mammograms